There are certain cases where specific buttons must be used within your UI.

 Call To Action (CTA) buttons and links are used on websites to direct users to complete an action.
 For example, a product detail page could include a CTA button labeled 'Try it now,' which would guide users to a purchase page.

 Call To Actions have similar variants to regular buttons (although they have a larger padding), and follow the same visual hierarchy.
 However, CTA buttons are used only to indicate a desired next step, whereas other button types may also be used to link to additional information or actions.
 Call To Actions should be used sparingly (ideally one per page, or a primary and secondary CTA).

 A progress button can be used to provide the user with feedback that an action is in progress after the button is clicked.
 To indicate that an action is taking place, a spinner is inserted in front of the button label.
-You can optionally replace the spinner with a completion icon when the action completes.

 Example of using a progress button to test a repository before final configuration

-The user clicks the submit button.
+The user clicks “try sample repository".